Skip to Content

 At Jackson, Landrith & Kulesz, PC, we handle the following types of personal injury claims:

-• Car Accidents: Drivers are often distracted by cell phones, construction areas, as well as many other things, which can cause accidents.
+• Car Accidents: Drivers often become distracted by cell phones, construction zones, and other hazards, which can cause accidents.
 These drivers must take responsibility for their actions.
-We can help you get the settlement you need to meet your medical bills, your property damage, and your emotional duress.
+We can help you pursue a settlement to cover your medical bills, property damage, and emotional distress.

-• Semi-truck Accidents: Truck accidents may be caused by driver fatigue, equipment malfunctions, and excess cargo weight.
-Due to the size and weight of semi-trucks, they have limited choices to overcome obstacles that can result in serious accidents.
-Our attorneys can help you evaluate your situation and help you get the compensation you deserve to put your life back in order.
+• Semi-Truck Accidents: Truck accidents may happen because of driver fatigue, equipment malfunctions, or excess cargo weight.
+Large semi-trucks have limited options to avoid road hazards, which can result in serious accidents.
+Our attorneys can evaluate your situation and help you seek compensation to restore your life.

-• Boat Accidents: Boating accidents are a result of operator inattentiveness, inexperience, or impairment, as well as excessive speed or equipment failure.
-We can ensure that your rights and needs are addressed and properly compensated.
+• Boat Accidents: Boating accidents may result from operator inattentiveness, inexperience, or impairment, along with excessive speed or equipment failure.
+We make sure your rights and needs are addressed and properly compensated.

-• Slip & Fall Accidents: These accidents occur on someone else’s property, and the owner may be responsible for your injuries.
-Slip and fall accidents are caused by dangerous conditions such as wet floors, uneven floors, poor lighting, or narrow stairs.
-Our attorneys can help you get the compensation you deserve when you are injured on someone else’s premises.
+• Slip & Fall Accidents: These accidents happen on someone else’s property, and the property owner may be responsible for your injuries.
+Dangerous conditions like wet floors, uneven pavement, poor lighting, or narrow stairs often cause slip and fall incidents.
+Our attorneys can pursue the compensation you deserve for injuries suffered on another’s premises.

-• Medical Malpractice: Malpractice happens when you suffer due to a bad diagnosis, botched surgery, or other error made by doctors.
-We can help you recover from the damage caused by medical professionals.
+• Medical Malpractice: Malpractice occurs when you suffer harm because of a faulty diagnosis, surgical error, or other mistake by doctors.
+We can help you recover damages caused by medical professionals.

-In addition to these claims, it's crucial to understand the nuances specific to each type.
-For instance, in semi-truck accidents, federal regulations play a significant role, and violations of these can bolster your claim.
-In boat accidents, maritime laws might apply, requiring a specialized approach.
-Our team at Jackson, Landrith & Kulesz, PC navigates these unique legal landscapes to optimize your claim’s success in Arlington.
+In addition to these claims, it is vital to understand the nuances specific to each incident type.
+For semi-truck accidents, for example, federal regulations can play a significant role, and violations might strengthen your claim.
+Boat accident cases may fall under maritime law, requiring a unique approach.
+Our team at Jackson, Landrith & Kulesz, PC navigates these legal landscapes to optimize your claim’s success in Arlington.

 Steps in a Personal Injury Case: What to Expect

-Has another person’s negligence or intentional actions caused your injuries?
-Are you no longer able to work due to injury?
-Are medical bills beginning to pile up?
-Did the accident cause the death of a loved one, leaving you in mental anguish and responsible for the funeral expenses?
-You may begin to wonder how you will be able to pay for all of this.
-An even scarier thought: “Who can I trust to fight for me and recover these costs on my behalf?”
+Have another person's negligence or actions caused your injuries?
+Are you unable to work because of your injury?
+Are medical bills piling up?
+If an accident led to the death of a loved one, leaving you in anguish and covering funeral costs, you may wonder how you will cope.
+You might also ask yourself: “Who can I trust to fight for me and recover these costs on my behalf?”

-You will want to consult with a personal injury lawyer to help you recover the damages you have incurred.
-There are many steps in this process, and you don’t have to go it alone.
-A personal injury lawyer will walk you through everything, but below are the basics and explanations of how it all works.
+You should consult with a personal injury lawyer to help you pursue damages.
+Many steps are involved, and you do not have to face this process alone.
+A personal injury lawyer will guide you, but here are the basics and an overview of how the process works.

-The process begins with a thorough evaluation of the viable legal grounds for your claim.
-Our team will meticulously assess the incident reports, gather evidence, and consult with medical and accident reconstruction experts when necessary.
-This phase is crucial; a strong foundation often determines the robustness of your claim.
+The process begins with a thorough evaluation of the legal grounds for your claim.
+Our team carefully reviews incident reports, gathers evidence, and consults with medical and accident reconstruction experts as needed.
+This step is crucial, as a strong foundation often drives the overall effectiveness of your claim.

 How Much Time Do I Have to File My Personal Injury Claim in Texas?

 Texas state law requires that you file a personal injury claim within two years of the incident date.
-The lawsuit must be filed in a Texas civil court where the incident happened or where the defendant currently resides.
-Of course, as with almost any law, there are some exceptions, and your attorney can look into the specific Texas statute to make sure you’re following the timeline.
+The lawsuit must be filed in a Texas civil court in the location of the incident or the defendant’s residence.
+However, exceptions exist, and your attorney can review the relevant Texas statutes to ensure you comply with timelines.

-Understanding the urgency of filing is crucial.
-There are statutory exceptions that could extend or reduce this timeline.
-For instance, if the injured party was a minor or mentally incapacitated at the time of the accident, different rules may apply.
-In cases involving government entities, shorter deadlines must be considered.
-Engaging a knowledgeable attorney early ensures compliance with these nuanced statutes and safeguards your claim’s integrity.
+Understanding these deadlines is crucial.
+Statutory exceptions could extend or shorten this period.
+For instance, different timelines may apply if the injured party is a minor or mentally incapacitated.
+For incidents involving a government entity, shorter deadlines might apply.
+Working with a knowledgeable attorney early ensures compliance with these Texas statutes and protects your claim’s viability.

 Consulting with an Arlington Personal Injury Attorney: What to Bring

-An initial consultation with a personal injury lawyer usually takes anywhere between 30-60 minutes, though some meetings may go longer.
-For this consultation, you will want to bring any documents that support your case — medical records, police reports, pictures, videos, text messages, etc. These supporting documents are reviewed by the attorney and their support staff and will help determine if the firm can represent you and what type of case you may have.
-Also, during the initial consultation, you will have the opportunity to tell your story of the accident and let them know what you are hoping to get out of this process.
+An initial consultation with a personal injury lawyer generally lasts between 30 and 60 minutes, though it may be longer.
+For this meeting, bring any documents that support your case—including medical records, police reports, photos, videos, text messages, and related information.
+The attorney and staff will review these materials to assess if they can represent you and what type of case you might have.
+This meeting also allows you to share your account of the accident and your goals for the legal process.

-It may be the least fun part, but one of the most important aspects of an initial consultation, which cannot be stressed enough, is the discussion on how the attorney will be paid.
-No lawyer wants anyone to be confused or surprised, and they are not there to trick you during this stage.
+One of the most important parts of the consultation is the discussion about how the attorney will be paid.
+No lawyer wants clients to be confused or surprised by fees, and attorneys do not use this stage to trick anyone.

-Typically, a personal injury lawyer will work on a contingency-based fee.
-This means the attorney will take a percentage of your settlement or award payout (usually between 25-40%).
-Contingency-based representation is typically best for the client because it provides necessary mental, physical, and financial peace during a very difficult time and avoids the need to keep track of periodic payments.
+Usually, a personal injury lawyer works on a contingency fee basis.
+The attorney will take a percentage of your settlement or award payout (typically 25-40%).
+Contingency arrangements are usually best for clients, offering mental, physical, and financial relief during a tough time and removing the need for periodic payments.

-During the consultation, your attorney will also assess the strengths and weaknesses of your claim.
-They may provide initial insights into strategies, potential hurdles, and realistic outcomes.
-This is the phase where trust and communication are established between you and your attorney, laying the groundwork for a collaborative partnership toward achieving your legal goals.
+During your consultation, your attorney will also assess the strengths and challenges of your claim.
+They may offer initial insights about strategy, hurdles, and likely outcomes.
+This phase builds trust and open communication between you and your attorney, laying the foundation for a strong, collaborative partnership.

-Investigating the Details of the Personal Injury and Gathering Evidence
+Investigating the Details of the Personal Injury & Gathering Evidence

-It is always necessary for the attorney and their staff to first investigate the details of your case and gather evidence to settle your dispute outside of a courtroom.
-This will ultimately save everyone time and money and better guide your lawyer’s decisions.
+The attorney and their staff first investigate your case’s details and gather evidence to help resolve your dispute outside the courtroom.
+This approach can save everyone time and money while guiding your attorney’s decisions.

-During the investigation period, your attorney will follow up with people involved in the incident and speak to eyewitnesses.
-The attorney may also follow up with law enforcement, medical providers, and insurance companies to obtain any documents relevant to support your case.
+During the investigation, your attorney will follow up with everyone involved in the incident and contact eyewitnesses.
+They may also reach out to law enforcement, medical providers, and insurance companies to collect any relevant documents that support your case.

-The purpose of the investigation is to establish what, if any, percentage of fault each party has contributed to the incident.
-Once the attorney can establish a percentage of responsibility, it becomes clearer what the attorney can request in damages on your behalf.
+The goal of the investigation is to determine the percentage of fault each party contributed to the incident.
+When the attorney can establish a percentage of responsibility, it becomes clearer what damages to pursue on your behalf.

-Once the investigation period is complete, the attorney will use all relevant information to put together a demand package to send to the opposing party.
-On a legal note: In Texas, a plaintiff is eligible to recover damages only if their percentage of fault for the incident is below 51%.
-This is known as the “fault percentage.”
-If you are over 50% at fault, settling your dispute outside of court may be in your best interest.
-This is because of the rule that being over half-responsible in the incident may prevent you from recovering anything at trial, once again making the demand package very important.
+After the investigation, the attorney will use this information to prepare a demand package for the opposing party.
+On a legal note: In Texas, a plaintiff can only recover damages if their percentage of fault is below 51%.
+This is known as the fault percentage.
+If you are over 50% at fault, settling outside of court may be your best option, since being over half responsible may prevent you from recovering anything at trial, making the demand package very important.

-The investigation is thorough and methodical, as it often involves the expertise of accident reconstruction specialists and forensics experts who can provide reliable insights into how the accident occurred.
-This evidence is crucial in negotiating settlements, as it demonstrates the strength and validity of your claim to insurance companies and opposing parties.
-Such comprehensive fact-gathering demonstrates seriousness in litigation and often leads to favorable pre-trial settlements.
+The investigation involves methodical fact gathering and may include accident reconstruction specialists and forensic experts who provide insight into how the accident happened.
+This evidence is crucial in negotiations, as it shows the strength of your claim to insurance companies and opposing parties.
+Thorough preparation demonstrates seriousness and often results in favorable pre-trial settlements.

 The Demand Letter in a Personal Injury Claim

-A demand letter is a tool used to reach out to the defendant and come to a settlement agreement before going to trial.
-Settlement agreements are binding contracts that end the claims process and any chance of going to trial.
-You should always check with your personal injury lawyer before signing a settlement agreement; this ensures that you receive the compensation you’re entitled to.
+A demand letter is used to contact the defendant and attempt a settlement before trial.
+Settlement agreements are binding contracts that end the claims process and any chance of a trial.
+Always check with your personal injury lawyer before signing a settlement agreement to ensure you receive the compensation you are entitled to.

 What goes into a demand letter package?
-Generally:
+Generally, it includes:

-• A summary of the facts of the case and a description of the accident
+• A summary of the case facts and an accident description

-• Explanation of how the other party caused your injuries
+• An explanation of how the other party caused your injuries

-• How do the facts of your case support the legal cause of action for liability
+• A statement of how the case facts support the legal cause of action for liability

-• Description of your injuries and the medical treatment you received
+• A description of your injuries and medical treatment

 • A detailed account of all medical expenses, including out-of-pocket costs

-• All relevant documents that support your claim, proving your damages
+• All relevant documents that support your damages claim

-• A description or summary of the pain and suffering you are experiencing
+• A summary of the pain and suffering you experience

-• A demand for a specific dollar amount and/or any other requested actions
+• A demand for a specific dollar amount or other requests

-The demand letter is important because it alerts the at-fault party that you are willing to negotiate an equitable settlement without going to trial.
+The demand letter notifies the at-fault party of your willingness to negotiate a settlement instead of going to trial.
 Texas state law requires insurance companies to acknowledge a claim or demand letter within 15 days of receipt.
-This does not automatically mean your lawsuit will be settled in that time frame – it simply means they must alert you that they are aware of your letter.
+This does not guarantee a settled lawsuit during that period; it simply means the company must confirm receipt of your letter.

-The art of crafting a demand letter lies in its persuasive power and legal grounding.
-Lawyers typically include expert evaluations, detailed injury assessments, and a strategic breakdown of the financial implications of your injuries.
-These demand letters are not just formalities; they are pivotal in setting the tone for negotiations, highlighting the strength of your case, and compelling a fair settlement offer.
+Drafting a demand letter requires both persuasive skill and legal precision.
+Lawyers include expert evaluations, detailed injury assessments, and a clear breakdown of the financial impact of your injuries.
+These demand letters set the stage for negotiation, highlight the strengths of your case, and can prompt a fair settlement offer.

-The at-fault party can respond by accepting or denying your demand or making a counteroffer.
-Your attorney will review the response to your demand letter.
-The personal injury lawyer will then discuss your legal options moving forward; this may include going to trial, where you will have another chance to come to a settlement agreement.
+The at-fault party can accept, deny, or counter your demand.
+Your attorney will review the response.
+The personal injury lawyer will discuss legal options for moving forward, which might include going to trial and seeking a settlement again before or during court proceedings.

 The Importance of Legal Representation in Arlington

-When facing the aftermath of an injury, navigating the complexities of the legal system can be overwhelming.
-That’s why having knowledgeable legal representation is crucial.
-At Jackson, Landrith & Kulesz, we believe that understanding your rights is the first step in pursuing a successful personal injury claim.
-Our experienced attorneys are dedicated to ensuring that you are fully informed and supported throughout the entire process.
+Facing the aftermath of an injury can feel overwhelming.
+That’s why having knowledgeable legal representation makes a difference.
+At Jackson, Landrith & Kulesz, we believe that knowing your rights is the first step in pursuing a personal injury claim.
+Our experienced attorneys make sure you are informed and supported through the entire process.

-Here’s why having an attorney by your side can make a significant difference:
+Here’s why having an attorney by your side matters:

-• Expert Guidance: Our attorneys have extensive knowledge of personal injury laws in Texas, allowing us to guide you through every step of your claim with confidence.
+• Expert Guidance: Our attorneys have a deep understanding of Texas personal injury laws.
+We guide you through every stage of your claim with confidence.

-• Maximizing Compensation: We know how to effectively negotiate with insurance companies to ensure you receive the compensation you deserve for medical expenses, lost wages, and pain and suffering.
+• Maximizing Compensation: We negotiate with insurance companies to help you seek compensation for your medical expenses, lost wages, and pain and suffering.

-• Reducing Stress: Handling legal matters can be stressful, especially when you’re recovering from an injury.
-We take on the legal burden so you can focus on healing.
+• Reducing Stress: Dealing with legal issues while recovering from injury is stressful.
+We handle the legal details so you can focus on your recovery.

-• Personalized Attention: Every claim is unique.
-We provide tailored legal strategies that align with your specific circumstances and needs.
+• Personalized Attention: Every claim is different.
+We use legal strategies tailored to your specific needs and situation.

-• Trial Experience: While most cases settle out of court, our attorneys are fully prepared to take your claim to trial if necessary, ensuring your interests are fiercely represented.
+• Trial Experience: While most cases resolve outside the courtroom, we are prepared to take your claim to trial if necessary to protect your interests.

-In addition to these benefits, having an attorney ensures that all your documentation is accurately and timely filed, preventing any procedural errors that could jeopardize your claim.
-An attorney serves not just as an advocate but also as a strategist, using their experience to anticipate challenges and proactively address them, giving your claim the highest possible chance of success.
+In addition, an attorney makes sure your documentation is complete and submitted on time, avoiding mistakes that could affect your claim.
+An attorney acts not only as your advocate but also as a strategist, anticipating and addressing challenges to give your claim the best possible chance for success.

 Don't navigate this challenging time alone.
-Contact Jackson, Landrith & Kulesz today to discuss your case with our Arlington personal injury attorneys and learn more about how we can assist you in securing the justice you deserve.
+Contact Jackson, Landrith & Kulesz today to discuss your case with our Arlington personal injury attorneys and learn how we can help you secure the justice you deserve.

 Texas Personal Injury Laws & What They Mean for You

-Understanding the legal framework within which personal injury claims operate in Texas is fundamental to effectively pursuing compensation.
-Texas follows the doctrine of modified comparative negligence, meaning that your compensation could be reduced if you were partially at fault for the incident.
-An important aspect of this rule is that you can only recover damages if you're found to be less than 51% responsible for the accident.
-This rule significantly impacts settlements and litigation strategies, necessitating experienced legal counsel to help navigate these complexities.
+Understanding the legal framework of personal injury claims in Texas is key to pursuing compensation.
+Texas follows modified comparative negligence, which may reduce your compensation if you share some responsibility for the incident.
+You can only recover damages if you are less than 51% responsible.
+This law directly impacts settlements and litigation strategies, so you need experienced legal counsel to navigate these rules.

 Understanding Insurance Companies in Personal Injury Claims

-Insurance companies are for-profit entities that work hard to protect their bottom line.
-While their role is to provide coverage for accidents, they often seek to minimize payouts by challenging claims, disputing liability, and employing a team of adjusters and attorneys.
-Understanding their tactics is crucial for anyone pursuing a personal injury claim.
-For instance, an adjuster may offer a quick settlement to resolve the claim promptly, which might not fully compensate you for your injuries and losses.
+Insurance companies operate for profit and aim to protect their bottom line.
+While they provide coverage for accidents, they often try to limit payouts by challenging claims, disputing liability, and using teams of adjusters and lawyers.
+Understanding these tactics is key in any personal injury claim.
+Sometimes an adjuster will offer a quick settlement, which may not fully cover your losses and injuries.

-Dealing with Emotional and Psychological Impact After an Accident
+Dealing with Emotional & Psychological Impact After an Accident

-Recognizing these elements, personal injury claims can incorporate compensation for emotional distress, encompassing therapy costs and related treatments.
-Holistic legal strategies consider these factors, aiming to provide full restitutive justice.
-Lawyers work in conjunction with mental health professionals to document the psychological impact of an accident meticulously, ensuring that it receives appropriate weight during negotiations or trial.
-Our compassionate approach at Jackson, Landrith & Kulesz, PC, underscores the significance of addressing all facets of injury, crafting claims that encapsulate the entire spectrum of a victim's loss, and aiding in their journey toward complete recovery.
+Personal injury claims can seek compensation for emotional distress, including therapy costs and related treatments.
+Strong legal strategies account for these elements, aiming for comprehensive justice.
+Lawyers work with mental health professionals to document the psychological toll of an accident, which carries weight during negotiations or in court.
+Our compassionate approach at Jackson, Landrith & Kulesz, PC addresses all facets of injury, creating claims that reflect every aspect of a victim’s loss and support their journey to full recovery.

 Filing a Personal Injury Lawsuit in Arlington

-If the initial pre-lawsuit stage did not result in a settlement, Texas law allows an injured party to file a lawsuit within two years from the date of the incident.
-The first step your personal injury lawyer will take is filing a summons and complaint against the at-fault party who, in most cases, has 21 days to respond.
-The complaint will include how the facts of your case lead to a legal cause of action.
-After filing your lawsuit in state trial court, also known as a district court in Texas, the discovery phase comes next.
+If your claim does not settle during the pre-lawsuit phase, Texas law gives injured parties two years from the incident date to file a lawsuit.
+Your personal injury lawyer will start by filing a summons and complaint against the at-fault party, who typically has 21 days to respond.
+The complaint lays out how the case facts support legal action.
+After filing the lawsuit in Texas state trial court—known as district court—the discovery phase begins.

-The decision to file a lawsuit is strategic, meant to leverage the legal system to fully explore and establish the merits of your claim.
-By advancing to this stage, you show the readiness to pursue justice fully, compelling the opposing party to seriously consider the ramifications of continued litigation versus a negotiated settlement.
+Choosing to file a lawsuit is a strategic move that brings your claim into the legal system to fully present its merits.
+Advancing to this stage signals a readiness to pursue justice, compelling the opposing party to weigh the consequences of further litigation versus a negotiated settlement.

 The Discovery Process in Texas Personal Injury Lawsuits